 Now Reading

 Having a good story and the knack to tell one are two things.
-It’s a double delight when a film promises both.
-It isn’t just a fresh idea and a compelling narrative that works for Badhaai Ho.
-The modern-day rom com drama fires on all cylinders: taut writing, crisp editing and superlative performances all round make it one of the best viewing experiences of the year.
+It’s a double delight when a film delivers on both.
+It isn’t just a fresh idea and a compelling narrative that fuels Badhaai Ho.
+The modern-day rom com/family drama fires on all cylinders.
+Taut writing, crisp editing, superlative performances.
 And while it ticks all boxes, what rounds it out is its genuine, engaging charm, a scarce screen commodity in Hindi cinema.

-Badhaai Ho stays true to and well justifies its genre.
+The film stays true to and well justifies its genre.
 It doesn’t solely rely on barbed, punchy one-liners to bring in the humour.
 Writer Akshat Ghildial intelligently and subtly infuses humor into the narrative; director Amit Sharma effectively recognises and pulls it off while the characters comfortably lend themselves it.
-The beauty of the film lies in how it manages to keep the humour alive even in the most emotional moments.
-The film flows organically thanks to a talented ensemble.
+The beauty of the film lies in how it manages to keep the humour alive even in the most somber moments.

-The highlight for me is the relationship Neena Gupta (Priyamvada) and Gajraj Rao (Jeetender) share in the film.
-It’s a relief to note the director doesn’t use the ‘pregnancy’ as a mere tool to propel the story.
-The couple shares a beautiful bond.
-It’s warm, tender and relatable.
-Credits are due to the writer and director for portraying it so sensitively and giving them their due screen time.
+The highlight for me is the bond Neena Gupta (Priyamvada) and Gajraj Rao (Jeetender) share in the film.
+It’s a relief to note the director doesn’t use the ‘pregnancy’ as a mere device to propel the story.
+Credits are due to the writer and director for portraying the relationship with sensitivity and earnestness, while allowing them their due screen time.

-Ayushmann Khurana is breaking the stereotype of a Hindi movie ‘hero’ one film at a time and is effortless as usual with his comedy.
+Ayushmann Khurana is breaking the stereotype of a Bollywood ‘hero’ one film at a time; he’s effortless as usual with his comedy.
 Dangal girl Sanya Malhotra appears as much at ease with herself.
-Neena Gupta is back on the screen after a long time and is a sheer delight to watch.
-It’s heartening to see solid, meaningful roles for female actors her age even though they come few and far between.
-Gajraj Rao is brilliant with his expressions and comic timings.
-But it’s veteran Surekha Sikri who steals the show.
+Brilliant acting aside, Neena Gupta lights up the screen with her sheer presence.
+What a delightful act.
+It’s heartening to see solid, meaningful roles, whatever little, written for female actors her age.
+Gajraj Rao aces with his expressions and timings.
+But it’s veteran Surekha Sikri who, if only marginally, outshines all.

 Musically, it’s one of the best albums of the year.
-Ayushmann’s Nain Na Jodee is a beautiful rendition.
+Naine Na Jodee is beautifully rendered.

 Rating: 4/5